westfax/snippets/README.md

 Now you want to save the file to a location on your hard drive.
 You will also want to make sure to allow Cross-domain queries on your location web browser.
 Normally this would be bad but this is pretty commonplace for debugging and coding react/angular/es application.
 You can use the extension above to disable Cross site scripting and allow jQuery to send a request to the API.

-When you run this script correctly you should see the following in the console:
+When you run this script correctly you should see the following in the console with a unique hash of course:
 ```json
    "Success": true,
    "Result": "6b98617b-932c-46d7-8800-a5325640c91b"